kmexnx/hotel-management-system/README.md

 - `PUT /api/staff/:id` - Update a staff member
 - `DELETE /api/staff/:id` - Delete a staff member

+## Key Features Implemented

+### Guest Management
+- View list of all guests with search functionality
+- Add new guests with form validation
+- Edit and delete existing guests

+### Room Management
+- View rooms in a grid layout with status indicators
+- Filter rooms by status and search by name or type
+- Add new rooms with amenities selection
+- Edit and delete existing rooms

+### Booking Management
+- Comprehensive booking list with status indicators and payment information
+- Advanced filtering by date range, status, and search
+- Create new bookings with automatic price calculation
+- Room availability checking during booking
+- Edit and delete existing bookings

 ## Next Steps for Development

-To continue building this application, the following steps are recommended:
+To complete this application, the following steps are recommended:

-1. Complete the frontend UI for Rooms, Bookings, and Staff management
+1. Implement the Staff management UI (similar pattern to guests)
-2. Implement authentication and authorization (JWT, role-based access)
+2. Add authentication and authorization (JWT, role-based access)
-3. Add input validation on both frontend and backend
-4. Implement more advanced features:
+3. Implement more advanced features:
-   - Room availability calendar
+   - Room availability calendar view
    - Booking confirmation emails
    - Payment integration
    - Reporting and analytics dashboard